jjwithanr/obsidian_bible_study/docs/Old Testament/Ecclesiastes/Eccl7.md

 #### v.13-14
 >Consider what God has done: Who can straighten what he has made crooked? <sup>14</sup>When times are good, be happy; but when times are bad, consider: God has made the one as well as the other.
 Therefore, a man cannot discover anything about his future.

 The reference to God's "making crooked" (GK 6430) stresses his sovereign control over all events.
 There are some things that we cannot alter.
-As children of God, we commonly experience both good and bad and may even thank God for allowing hardships rather than givign us an entirely smooth passage (cf. Mt 8:20; Lk 10:38; 2Co 1:4-7).
+As children of God, we commonly experience both good and bad and may even thank God for allowing hardships rather than giving us an entirely smooth passage (cf. Mt 8:20; Lk 10:38; 2Co 1:4-7).
 Part of the life of faith is accepting prosperity and adversity from God's hand without being able to explain just how everything will be worked out for the future ([Ro 8:28](Romans8#v.28)).
 #jstaffordwright

+#### v.16
+>Do not be overrighteous, neither be overwise—why destroy yourself?

 #### v.18
 >It is good to grasp the one and not let go of the other.
 The man who fears God will avoid all \[extremes\].